-The Future of Film Showcase (FOFS) is a Canadian not-for-profit media arts organization established in 2014 and founded by Canadian filmmakers Eric Bizzarri and Shant Joshi.
-FOFS screens short films by Canadian filmmakers aged 40 and younger.
-FOFS fosters the future of emerging Canadian filmmakers by providing a platform that celebrates their art with an audience as unique as they are, and one that allows filmmakers to network, cultivate, and share their talent.
+The Future of Film Showcase (FOFS) is a Canadian not-for-profit media arts organization presenting short films from Canadian Filmmakers aged 40 and younger.
+FOFS fosters the future of emerging Canadian filmmakers by providing them with a platform that celebrates their art alongside an audience as unique as they are, and one that allows filmmakers to network, cultivate, and share their talent through an annual film festival and professional development events that are held throughout the year.

 Co-Founder & Artistic Director